-How Selma invests my money?
+How does Selma invest my money?

-When setting up your investment planet, Selma has a look at your current financial situation, your future savings potential and how much risk you are comfortable with.
+When setting up your investment mix, Selma has a look at your current financial situation, your future savings potential and how much risk you are comfortable with.
 This is all included in your Selma investor profile and provides Selma with the basis to structure your investments.

 What Selma has a look at: